SofaDefrost/Shape_Based_Augmented_Reality/README.md

 1. Filtering of this data (based on the hue, saturation, brightness ...) to extract the 3D shape of the object.
 1. Resize of the 3D model, to match with the 3D shape extracted.
 1. Center the 3D shape on the 3D model.
-1. Find the best rotation (among given values) that align the shape and the model.
+1. Find the best rotation (among given values) that best align the shape and the model.
 1. Find the exact rotation that aligns the shape and the model (using ICP algorithms).
 1. Compute the projection matrix.
 1. Display the results.